 In February 1997, we entered into a license, manufacturing and supply agreement with Roche, under which we granted Roche a worldwide, exclusive license to certain intellectual property related to our proprietary PEGylation materials used in the manufacture and commercialization of PEGASYS®.
 As a result of Roche exercising a license extension option in December 2009, Roche has the right to manufacture all of its requirements for our proprietary PEGylation materials for PEGASYS® and we perform additional manufacturing, if any, only on an as-requested basis.
 In connection with Roche's exercise of the license extension option in December 2009, we received a payment of \$31.0 million.
-As of June 30, 2012, we have deferred revenue of approximately \$18.0 million related to this agreement, which we expect to recognize through December 2015, the period through which we are required to provide back-up manufacturing and supply services related to PEGASYS®.
+As of September 30, 2012, we have deferred revenue of approximately \$16.7 million related to this agreement, which we expect to recognize through December 2015, the period through which we are required to provide back-up manufacturing and supply services related to PEGASYS®.

 In February 2012, we entered into a toll-manufacturing agreement with Roche under which we will manufacture the proprietary PEGylation material used by Roche to produce MIRCERA®.
 Roche entered into the toll-manufacturing agreement with the objective of establishing us as a secondary back-up source on a non-exclusive basis.
 Under the terms of the toll-manufacturing agreement, Roche agreed to pay us an upfront payment of \$5.0 million and will pay a total of up to \$22.0 million in performance-based milestone payments upon our achievement of certain manufacturing readiness, validation and production milestones, including the delivery of specified quantities of PEGylation materials, all of which are scheduled to be completed by the end of January 2013.
-Roche will also pay us additional consideration for any future orders of the PEGylation materials for MIRCERA® beyond the initial quantities scheduled to be manufactured and supplied in 2012 and 2013.
-Roche may terminate the toll-manufacturing agreement due to an uncurred material default by us.
-As of June 30, 2012, we have received \$10.0 million in upfront and milestone payments and earned an additional \$6.0 million milestone payment which was included in our accounts receivable balance at June 30, 2012.
-There is a risk that we will not achieve the remaining \$11.0 milestone on a timely basis or at all, however we currently expect that we will be able to successfully complete it.
+Roche will also pay us additional consideration for any future orders of the PEGylation materials for MIRCERA® beyond the initial quantities scheduled to be manufactured through January 2013.
+Roche may terminate the toll-manufacturing agreement due to an uncured material default by us.
+As of September 30, 2012, we have received \$16.0 million in upfront and milestone payments under this agreement.
+There is a risk that we will not achieve the remaining \$11.0 million milestone on a timely basis or at all, however we currently expect that we will be able to successfully complete it.

 We analyzed the milestone payments under the agreement and determined that they did not meet the criteria for revenue recognition under the milestone method as a result of our continuing manufacturing obligations.
 We have identified our back-up manufacturing obligation through December 2016 and the delivery of PEGylation materials specified in the agreement in 2012 and early 2013 as the units of accounting in the arrangement.
 We made our best estimate of the selling prices for these deliverables and have allocated the expected \$27.0 million consideration to these items based on the relative selling price method.
-As of June 30, 2012, we have recognized revenue of \$1.6 million related to this agreement, which includes \$1.1 million related to the delivery of materials classified as product sales and \$0.5 million related to our manufacturing obligation classified as license, collaboration, and other revenue.
-As of June 30, 2012, we have deferred revenue of approximately \$14.4 million, which we expect to recognize through December 2016, the estimated end of our obligations under this agreement.
+As of September 30, 2012, we have recognized revenue of \$2.3 million related to this agreement.
+As of September 30, 2012, we have deferred revenue of approximately \$13.7 million, which we expect to recognize through December 2016, the estimated end of our obligations under this agreement.